cathicath/ctf-file-upload/README.md

-# SQL injection CTF challenge
+# File Upload CTF challenge
 A Capture The Flag challenge focused on file uploading vulnerabilities.

 ## Overview